roqua/autovar/README.md

 ### load_file

     load_file(filename,file_type = c('SPSS','STATA'))

+**In the web application, this function does not need to be called explicitly.
+It is always prepended to the code.**

 The `file_type` argument is optional.
 When not specified, it is determined from the `filename`, i.e., `.dta` extensions are treated as STATA files and `.sav` extensions are treated as SPSS files.